-If you're a cheese lover, the Netherlands and France offer hundreds of dairy creations to tempt your taste buds.
-Among the many options you'll face are munster and gouda.
+If you're a cheese lover, the Netherlands and France offer hundreds of dairy creations to tempt your taste buds and among the many options you'll face are munster and gouda.
+What is gouda cheese made from?
+Typically, both munster and gouda are made from unpasteurized cow's milk.
 Both cheeses provide a decadently creamy snack, but the differences between the two may lead you to favor one over the other.

 Video of the Day

 Gouda is made primarily from cow's milk, but it can also be made from sheep's or goat's milk.
 It's produced in large wheels weighing up to 25 pounds that, when ripe, are divided for market or sold whole to cheese wholesalers.
 Where does gouda cheese come from?
 Gouda hails from the South Holland region of the Netherlands.
 It is one of the most popular types of cheese in the world.